 I have not personally used LearnVest so I can't speak from first-hand experience, but I know plenty of people rely on it for financial tracking of their net worth so I wanted to include it.

-Unlike many of the other apps on this list, Quicken is not an internet-based tool.
-It's software you buy once and you install on your computer, PC or Mac, and runs locally.
+Unlike many of the other apps on this list, Quicken is not an internet-based tool and it used to be software that you buy once and install on your computer, PC or Mac.
+Nowadays, the latest versions are on a subscription model which gives you access to updates.
+It's a change a lot of folks absolutely hated, which led them to look for Quicken alternatives.
 Quicken was originally owned by Intuit but Intuit sold the business to H.I.G.
 Capital, a private equity firm in Florida.
 Intuit acquired Mint in late 2009 and shuttered Quicken Online, which was Quicken's online version, in mid-2010.

 It's not free though, $9.99/year for the Basic and $39.99/year for Premium.
 Premium supports automatic downloading of financial transactions.